 You Have a Limited Amount of Time to Sue Someone After a Car Accident in Georgia

-If you do decide to personally sue the driver for your car accident, your time is limited.
-OCGA §9-3-33 states you have “two years after the right of action accrues,” meaning you have two years from the date of your car accident to bring your case.
+If you decide to personally sue the driver for your car accident, your time for choosing a legal option is limited.
+You have “two years after the right of action accrues,” meaning you have two years from the date of your car accident to bring your case.
 This is known as the statute of limitations.

 You must get started as soon as possible.
-Many steps are involved in a lawsuit, and you may spend a lot of time waiting.
-Even if you do win your lawsuit and the other driver must pay you, you may not get the full compensation you deserve right away—if at all.
+Many steps are involved in a lawsuit, and you may wait long.
+Even if you win your accident lawsuit and the other driver must pay you, you may not immediately get the full compensation you deserve.
 There’s a whole process that requires the expertise of a personal injury lawyer.

-If you are worried about getting the compensation you need and deserve after a car accident, contact John Foy & Associates.
+If you are worried about getting the compensation you need and deserve after a car accident, contact the legal team at John Foy & Associates.
 During a FREE consultation, we can look at the details of your case and determine the best course of action for you.
 If that involves suing someone personally after your accident, we will be there every step of the way.

 We have been helping car accident victims win the money they need for over 20 years.
 We know what it takes to win a successful case from start to finish.
-To schedule a FREE consultation today, call us at (404) 400-4000 or contact us online.
+To schedule a FREE consultation today, call us or contact us online.